ABOUT THE ARTIST'S WORK

 A multidisciplinary artist concerned with socially engaged practice, Marynes Avila creates work that specifically responds to site and community by implementing the use of multiples as “data connectors” in the public realm.

-Working at the intersection of art and science, Marynes’ practice is informed by Biology, Neuroscience, Depth Psychology, and Carl Jung's concept of the Collective Unconscious.
+Working at the intersection of art and science, Marynes’ practice is informed by Biology and Carl Jung's concept of the Collective Unconscious.

 The investigation of multiples as an allegory for the relationship between the individual, the group, and their interaction with nature has shaped the vital focus of Avila’s art/science research practice.